-|Left-sided heart failure||Fluid may back up in your lungs, causing shortness of breath.|
+|Left-sided heart failure||Fluid may back up in the lungs, causing shortness of breath.|

-|Right-sided heart failure||Fluid may back up into your abdomen, legs and feet, causing swelling.|
+|Right-sided heart failure||Fluid may back up into the abdomen, legs and feet, causing swelling.|

 |Systolic heart failure (also called heart failure with reduced ejection fraction)||The left ventricle can't contract vigorously, indicating a pumping problem.|

 |Heart failure with preserved ejection fraction||The left ventricle can't relax or fill fully, indicating a filling problem.|

 Any of the following conditions can damage or weaken your heart and can cause heart failure.
 Some of these can be present without your knowing it:

 Coronary artery disease and heart attack.
 Coronary artery disease is the most common form of heart disease and the most common cause of heart failure.
-The disease results from the buildup of fatty deposits (plaque) in your arteries, which reduce blood flow and can lead to heart attack.
+The disease results from the buildup of fatty deposits in the arteries, which reduces blood flow and can lead to heart attack.

-High blood pressure (hypertension).
+- High blood pressure.
 If your blood pressure is high, your heart has to work harder than it should to circulate blood throughout your body.
-Over time, this extra exertion can make your heart muscle too stiff or too weak to effectively pump blood.
+Over time, this extra exertion can make your heart muscle too stiff or too weak to properly pump blood.

-Faulty heart valves.
-The valves of your heart keep blood flowing in the proper direction through the heart.
-A damaged valve — due to a heart defect, coronary artery disease or heart infection — forces your heart to work harder, which can weaken it over time.
+- Faulty heart valves.
+The valves of the heart keep blood flowing in the proper direction.
+A damaged valve — due to a heart defect, coronary artery disease or heart infection — forces the heart to work harder, which can weaken it over time.

-Damage to the heart muscle (cardiomyopathy).
-Heart muscle damage (cardiomyopathy) can have many causes, including several diseases, infections, alcohol abuse and the toxic effect of drugs, such as cocaine or some drugs used for chemotherapy.
+- Damage to the heart muscle.
+Heart muscle damage can have many causes, including certain diseases, infection, heavy alcohol use, and the toxic effect of drugs, such as cocaine or some drugs used for chemotherapy.
 Genetic factors also can play a role.

-Myocarditis.
-Myocarditis is an inflammation of the heart muscle.
-It's most commonly caused by a virus, including COVID-19, and can lead to left-sided heart failure.
+- Inflammation of the heart muscle (myocarditis).
+Myocarditis is most commonly caused by a virus, including the COVID-19 virus, and can lead to left-sided heart failure.

-Heart defects you're born with (congenital heart defects).
-If your heart and its chambers or valves haven't formed correctly, the healthy parts of your heart have to work harder to pump blood through your heart, which, in turn, may lead to heart failure.
+- A heart problem that you're born with (congenital heart defect).
+If your heart and its chambers or valves haven't formed correctly, the healthy parts of your heart have to work harder to pump blood, which may lead to heart failure.

-Abnormal heart rhythms (heart arrhythmias).
+- Abnormal heart rhythms (arrhythmias).
 Abnormal heart rhythms may cause your heart to beat too fast, creating extra work for your heart.
 A slow heartbeat also may lead to heart failure.

-Other diseases.
-Chronic diseases — such as diabetes, HIV, hyperthyroidism, hypothyroidism, or a buildup of iron (hemochromatosis) or protein (amyloidosis) — also may contribute to heart failure.
+- Other diseases.
+Long-term diseases — such as diabetes, HIV, an overactive or underactive thyroid, or a buildup of iron or protein — also may contribute to chronic heart failure.